CliffS/ikea-tradfri/README.md

   process.exit 1
 ```

 There is a third parameter to `new Tradfri`.
-This is a boolean
+This is so that you may
-`debug`, defaultng to `false`.
-If set to `true`, there will be logging
-to `stdout` when devices etc. are updated.
+pass in a custom logger.
+Unless you pass in a function here, the [debug]
+module will be used with the key `ikea-tradfri`.
+If you pass in a function here,
+it should expect two parameters: a message and a level.
+Also the
+function will be passed down to the [node-tradrfi-client] library.

 All example code below assumes you have the `tradftri` variable above.